Quick Start Guide

 Any GPU or integrated GPU that supports DX11

-Here are a few tips to improve performance:
+We also have a couple tips to improve performance:

-If you’re experiencing graphic lag, try using /hidecorpse all in order to hide all player corpses but your own.
+If you’re experiencing graphic lag, type /hidecorpse all in the chat box to hide all player corpses except your own

 Downloading and Installing the Client

-When running the Launcher, it will automatically install the game to a sub directory of the launcher folder (e.g. C:\mnmlauncher\mnm).
+Click Install.
+The launcher will automatically install the client to a subdirectory of the existing folder (e.g. C:\mnmlauncher\mnm).

 If you’re having trouble downloading the game via the Launcher, ask for a direct client link in our Discord.